dutraa/hpe-dev-portal/content/platform/zerto/home.md

 ### HPE Zerto In-Cloud Software for AWS

-HPE Zerto In-Cloud Software for AWS is disaster recovery for EC2 instances between regions and availability zones.
+HPE Zerto In-Cloud Software for AWS is disaster recovery for EC2 instances between Regions and Availability Zones.
 HPE Zerto In-Cloud for AWS blends the familiar HPE Zerto approach to disaster recovery for workloads with the AWS native platform capabilities and services.
 HPE Zerto In-Cloud for AWS features virtual protection groups, non-disruptive to production failover testing to isolated environments, and disaster recovery failover orchestration.

 HPE Zerto In-Cloud for AWS supports 1000+ instance types and is 100% API-first developed to enable automation tools integration.

 Linked to our [GitHub here](https://github.com/ZertoPublic/ZIC-AWS) are the Terraform files you can use to start experimenting with HPE Zerto In-Cloud for AWS.

 ## Resources